JASONLEE-hub/JASONLEE-hub/README.md

 - 🌱 I’m currently learning SwiftUI, UIKit [https://github.com/JASONLEE-hub/iOS_Practice]
 - 🤔 I’m looking for help with getting a job as a Japanese iOS engineer
+- 🗣️ I can speak in Korean, Japanese, and English (a little bit..).
 - 📫 How to reach me: seoung128@gmail.com
 - 😄 Pronouns: he/his/him
 - ⚡ Fun fact: I was a digital marketing manager.
 I have experience in developing and launching Android apps using Unity Engine when I was in college. [https://github.com/JASONLEE-hub/ITDA]